theodoretripp/air-stable/myreadme.md

 2. 1.
 Guest may log in
 1. `User` may create a Stall
 1. `User` may see a list of available `Stall`s
-2. 'User' may tag a stall with a rentalrequest (still need to take out intermediate step.
+1. `User` may tag a stall with a rentalrequest (still need to take out intermediate step.)
+1. `User` may search stalls, address, request.